Leidenfrost effect

-The Leidenfrost effect is a physical phenomenon in which a liquid, close to a surface that is significantly hotter than the liquid's boiling point, produces an insulating vapor layer that keeps the liquid from boiling rapidly.
+The Leidenfrost effect or film boiling is a physical phenomenon in which a liquid, close to a solid surface of another body that is significantly hotter than the liquid's boiling point, produces an insulating vapor layer that keeps the liquid from boiling rapidly.
 Because of this repulsive force, a droplet hovers over the surface, rather than making physical contact with it.
 The effect is named after the German doctor Johann Gottlob Leidenfrost, who described it in A Tract About Some Qualities of Common Water.

 This is most commonly seen when cooking, when drops of water are sprinkled onto a hot pan.
 If the pan's temperature is at or above the Leidenfrost point, which is approximately 193 C for water, the water skitters across the pan and takes longer to evaporate than it would take if the water droplets had been sprinkled onto a cooler pan.

 Details

 The effect can be seen as drops of water are sprinkled onto a pan at various times as it heats up.
 Initially, as the temperature of the pan is just below 100 C, the water flattens out and slowly evaporates, or if the temperature of the pan is well below 100 C, the water stays liquid.
 As the temperature of the pan rises above 100 C, the water droplets hiss when touching the pan, and these droplets evaporate quickly.
 When the temperature exceeds the Leidenfrost point, the Leidenfrost effect appears.
 On contact with the pan, the water droplets bunch up into small balls of water and skitter around, lasting much longer than when the temperature of the pan was lower.
 This effect works until a much higher temperature causes any further drops of water to evaporate too quickly to cause this effect.

 The effect happens because, at temperatures at or above the Leidenfrost point, the bottom part of the water droplet vaporizes immediately on contact with the hot pan.
 The resulting gas suspends the rest of the water droplet just above it, preventing any further direct contact between the liquid water and the hot pan.
 As steam has much poorer thermal conductivity than the metal pan, further heat transfer between the pan and the droplet is slowed down dramatically.
 This also results in the drop being able to skid around the pan on the layer of gas just under it.

 The temperature at which the Leidenfrost effect appears is difficult to predict.
 Even if the volume of the drop of liquid stays the same, the Leidenfrost point may be quite different, with a complicated dependence on the properties of the surface, as well as any impurities in the liquid.
 Some research has been conducted into a theoretical model of the system, but it is quite complicated.